Management5Exceptions/ProjectManagement/README.md

-#Applylar IOS SDK Integration
+# Applylar IOS SDK Integration

-Appylar library for IOS is a lightweight and easy-to-use Ad integration SDK provided by Appylar.
+Appylar library for iOS is a lightweight and easy-to-use Ad integration SDK provided by Appylar.
 SDK enables developers to integrate Appylar Ads in any type of iOS application.

 Appylar provides several types of Ads and enables you to set Ads wherever you want in the application.

 The Ads provided by Appylar are like:
  - Banners
- - Insterstitials
+ - Interstitials

 ## General Requirements
  - Targeted versions must be iOS 12.0 and later.